 A team of leading nutrition science, food science, and public health experts make up the Guiding Stars Scientific Advisory Panel.
 Each one brings a unique perspective to the Guiding Stars algorithm.
 Together they maintain its integrity to meet evolving national and international dietary standards — not to mention their own high standards.

 Kitty has dedicated her career to helping businesses, public relations agencies, trade associations and the media navigate the ever-changing nutrition landscape.
 She is the president of NutriComm Inc., a consultancy specializing in food and nutrition communications.
 Kitty is also an adjunct faculty member of Southern Maine Community College’s Dietetic Technology Department.
-Playing a very active role in the Maine Academy of Nutrition and Dietetics, Kitty is serving a second term as President of the state’s most prominent group of nutrition and dietetic professionals.
+Kitty has served on the board of the Maine Academy of Nutrition and Dietetics for many years, including two terms as president.